skip navigation 1-800-4-ALFRED (425-3733)

 Program Student Learning Outcomes (PSLOs) - BS Degree

-• An ability to conduct standard tests and measurements and to conduct, analyze, and interpret experiments.
+• An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes.

-• An ability to function effectively as a member of a technical team.
+• An ability to function effectively as a member as well as a leader on technical teams.

 • The application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems.

-• The ability to analyze, design, and implement control systems, instrumentation systems, communications systems, computer systems, or power systems.
+• The ability to analyze, design, and implement one or more of the following: control systems, instrumentation systems, communications systems, computer systems, or power systems.

 • The ability to apply project management techniques to electrical/electronic(s) systems.